AutoAuth was deprecated in WHMCS 7.10 and removed in WHMCS 8.1.

 What is AutoAuth?

-AutoAuth stands for Automatic Authentication and is a method for you to be able to automatically log a user in from your own trusted third party code.
-For example you might use it if you have another software on your website which clients already log into, and once they have logged into that you don't want them to have to re-authenticate again separately to access WHMCS.
+AutoAuth stands for Automatic Authentication and is a method that lets you automatically log a user in from your own trusted third-party code.
+For example, you might use it if you have another software on your website that clients already log in to, and, once they have logged in to that, you don't want them to have to reauthenticate separately to access WHMCS.

 How does it work?

 AutoAuth works by constructing a special URL to redirect the user to WHMCS, which WHMCS then verifies.
 If it is valid, it activates the user's login session in WHMCS automatically before redirecting the user to the page you specified in the link.

-This skips the need to know the users password to access the users account and so must only be used when you have already authenticated the user in your own application.
+This skips the need to know the user's password to access the user's account.
+Only use it when you have already authenticated the user in your own application.

 The security comes from having a key that is shared only between your own WHMCS installation and the third-party code you're making the request from, and only knowing that key allows an AutoAuth request to be constructed for WHMCS.

 AutoAuth is disabled by default.
-Two actions must be taken to enable it.
+Up to two actions must be taken to enable it, depending on the installed version of WHMCS.
 First, you will need to add the following line to your WHMCS configuration.php file to define an AutoAuth key.
-The value needs to be a randomly generated sequence of letters and numbers:
+The value needs to be a randomly-generated sequence of letters and numbers:

 $autoauthkey = "abcXYZ123";

-To use AutoAuth, you simply need to formulate a request like the example below containing the users email address, timestamp of the time the request was generated, the AutoAuth hash and then optionally a "goto" parameter to specify where to send the user after successful authentication.
+To use AutoAuth, formulate a request like the example below.
+This must contain the user's email address, the timestamp of the time the request was generated, the AutoAuth hash, and, optionally, a goto parameter to specify where to send the user after successful authentication.

 In this example, it would email@example.com in as the client and take them to the homepage after login.

 - The email variable needs to be the email address for the client account you wish to log in to.

-- The timestamp must be within 15 minutes of the server time for the autoauth to be accepted, otherwise the link is considered to be expired
+- The timestamp must be within 15 minutes of the server time for AutoAuth to be accepted.
+Otherwise, the link is considered expired.